iad-os/nightswatch/README.md

 then run `npm install` to download dependencies and finally `npm start` or instead `npm run start-pretty` for a pretty console logging.

-In order to pass environment variable a `.env` file can be created or passing it in the run command:
+In order to pass environment variable a `.env` file can be created in the checkout folder otherwise variables can be passed running the command like this:
-`CONFIG_FILE=./recipes/simple/config.simple.yaml npm run start`, or with yaml configuration:
+`CONFIG_FILE=./recipes/simple/config.simple.yaml npm run start`.

+If you prefer is possible to use yaml configuration:

 ```shell
 $ cp /src/config.default.yaml ./config.yaml
 ```

-Use your preferred editor to configure Night's Watch on your need's, then run with `npm start` or instead `npm run start-pretty`.
+Use your own text editor to configure Night's Watch on your need's, then run with `npm start` or instead `npm run start-pretty`.

 If not overridden CONFIG_FILE is set to `./config.yaml` by default and Night's Watch will try to read your configuration from `config.yaml` in the current folder.

-## 🐳 Run with Docker
+### 🐳 Run with Docker

 The official docker image is available from Docker Hub [iad2os/nightswatch](https://) and can be executed with the following command: